SameerShiekh77/SameerShiekh77/README.md

-## Hi there I'm Muhammad Sameer
+## Hi there I'm <a href="https://sam-myportfolio.web.app" target="_blank"> Muhammad Sameer </a>

 <hr>
 I'm Muhammad Sameer.
 I'm doing BSCS from FUUAST.
 It's my third year at University.
-I was working on Python for 1.5 years and I'm recently completed my Artificial Intelligence course. also, I'm a full-stack web developer and Data Analyst.
+I was working on Python for 1.5 years and I'm recently completed my Artificial Intelligence course. also, I'm a full-stack web developer and Data Analyst, and have experience with multiple langauges.
 I have completed my 3 internships.
-I'm certified in Python from CISCO, ITronix Solution, and the University of Michigan.
+I'm certified in Python from Udemy, Coursera CISCO, ITronix Solution, and the University of Michigan.

 <hr>